RayRayHanHan/Real-Time-Deepfake-Pipeline/README.md

    Adjust the port numbers, username, and IP address as needed.

 3. **Start the Servers on the SSH Server:**
-   - In the video terminal, run:
+   - In the video terminal, navigate to the `video/` directory and run the video server:
      ```bash
      python server.py
      ```
-   - In the audio terminal, run:
+   - In the audio terminal, navigate to the `audio/` directory and run the audio server:
      ```bash
      python server.py
      ```